 An obstruction or a strangulated hernia may block blood flow to your stomach.
 This is considered a medical emergency.
 Call your doctor right away if:

-Don’t assume that chest pain or discomfort is due to a hiatal hernia.
+Don’t assume that a hiatal hernia is causing your chest pain or discomfort.
 It could also be a sign of heart problems or peptic ulcers.
 It’s important to see your doctor.
-Only testing can find out what is causing your symptoms.
+Only testing can find out what’s causing your symptoms.

 Gastroesophageal reflux disease (GERD) occurs when the food, liquids, and acid in your stomach end up in your esophagus.
 This can lead to heartburn or nausea after meals.
 It’s common for people with a hiatal hernia to have GERD.
 However, that doesn’t mean either condition always causes the other.
 You can have a hiatal hernia without GERD or GERD without a hernia.

 Many people with hiatal hernias have no symptoms and do not need medical care.
 But for people with more severe hernias, treatment with medication, lifestyle changes, and, in some cases, surgery may be needed to repair the hernia and provide relief from uncomfortable symptoms like heartburn and chest pain.